I2VControl: Disentangled and Unified Video Motion Synthesis Control: Method

-In this section, we introduce the video representation used in our paper.
-We first introduce the motion unit partition, and then define the unit-wise trajectory function.
+We first introduce the motion unit partitioning, and then define the unit-wise trajectory function formulation.

-\textbf{Motion Units.} A video can be conceptualized as a sequence of frames in time range $\lambda \in [0,T]$, each capturing a projection of a deformable underlying 3D world through a camera with potential camera movement.
-We denote the domain of 3D points captured by the first frame (at time moment $\lambda=0$) as $\Omega \subseteq \mathbb{R}^3$.
-Typically, the domain captured by the camera is composed of multiple independent motion parts instead of one total part, which encourages us to divide the entire domain $\Omega$ into multiple independent ``motion units'':
+\textbf{$\bullet$ Motion Units.} Typically, the domain captured by the camera is composed of multiple independent motion parts instead of one total part, which encourages us to divide the entire domain $\Omega$ into multiple independent ``motion units'':

 where $p \in \{0,1,...,P\}$ denotes the unit index, $\Omega^{(p)}$ denotes the $p$-th unit, $\chi^{(p)}$ denotes the mask of the $p$-th unit.
 Based on the properties and control situations, we summarize these units into three categories, defined as: \textbf{brush-units}, \textbf{drag-units}, and the \textbf{borderland}.
-Both brush-units and drag-units belong to the foreground, and the difference between them lies in the control process.
+Both brush-units and drag-units belong to the foreground, and the difference between them lies in the control type.
 The brush-units are controlled by scalar value motion strength only, while the drag-units can be controlled by $6$-DOF ($6$ degrees of freedom) motion guidance (a rigid transformation within the group $SE(3)$) and additional motion strength.
 During training, we randomly set a foreground part as one of the two categories.
-During inference process, the choice is made by the users.
-The region that are not covered by the brush-units and the drag-units is summarized as a single part, which we call the borderland.
+During inference, the choice is made by the users.
+The region not covered by the brush-units and the drag-units is summarized as a single part called borderland.
 During the training and inference process, we always consider the borderland part as the first part with index $0$, both the brush-units and the drag-units are assigned indices greater than $0$.